Tosindare/AWS-Sagemaker-ML-DL-projects/README.md

 # AWS-Sagemaker-NLP-DL-projects
-End to End Natural Language Processing Projects on AWS ecosystem
+End to End Machine Learning and Deep learning Projects on AWS ecosystem